Crown Proceedings Act 1947: Limitations

 Section 2(5) exempts the Crown from liability for any person exercising "responsibilities of a judicial nature".
 This means, for example, that a claim under the Human Rights Act 1998 may not be brought against the Crown with respect to judicial decisions, unless it is brought within a right of appeal according to Section 9 of that act.

 Section 10 exempted the Crown from actions for death or personal injury caused by members of the British Armed Forces to other members of the British Armed Forces.
 This section was suspended by the Crown Proceedings (Armed Forces) Act 1987, sections 1 and 2 with a power for the Secretary of State for Defence to revive it when "necessary and expedient".
 There was some retrospective litigation after the 1987 act in which a declaration was made under the Human Rights Act 1998, section 4 that such immunity was compatible with the European Convention on Human Rights, article 6(1).

 Crown privilege and public interest immunity

 Section 28 gave the courts, for the first time, the power to order disclosure of documents by the Crown and require the Crown to answer requests for further information.
 This new power is subject to the important qualification in s.28(2) that the Crown can resist disclosure where this could be "injurious to the public interest".
 This reasserted the traditional doctrine of Crown privilege but also made the issue justiciable, ultimately giving rise to the doctrine of public-interest immunity.

+Section 38(3) states that references to the monarch in their private capacity are to be construed as including the monarch in right of the Duchy of Lancaster and the Duke of Cornwall.
+A subsequent law officers' opinion stated that "the same principles which render an Act of Parliament inapplicable to the Crown unless the Crown is expressly named, apply also to the Prince of Wales in his capacity as the Duke of Cornwall."
+Several other laws contain references to this section stating that those other laws must be interpreted (in part or in whole depending on the law) in such a way that section 38(3) of the Crown Proceedings Act 1947 in them.
+This includes: